WHAT TYPE OF CAMERA DO YOU USE & HOW DO YOU EDIT YOUR PHOTOS?

 WHERE SHOULD I STAY WHEN I COME TO PARIS?

 The Marais is my favorite neighborhood.
 I highly recommend staying there as it is central and quaint.
 There is a cute hotel called Caron de Beaumarchais which is oh so French, fabulous, and generally affordable.
 Other than that the site Splendia is great for finding affordable boutique hotels in Paris and all capital european cities for that matter.
 One of the best ways to experience Paris is to rent an apartment, which can be much more affordable and also allows you to shop the markets and cook at home.
 Airbnb is a great site for booking vacation rentals, but I recommend sticking to locations in the 1st, 4th, 5th, 6th, and 7th arrondissements if you are visiting and want to be central.
+Do not contact me asking for free advice planning your trip unless you know me personally.
+If you do I will direct you here.

 HOW DID YOU MOVE TO FRANCE?